Version 1.1 – 2021-04-15

 - Open Space Technology for getting engagement and input to problem solution

 - Estimation cards, like planning poker, confidence estimation Kano estimation of business value and complexity estimation

 Some good practices used:

 - Radical transparency, if people are supposed to be engaged and make intelligent and informed decisions they need to accept reality, that requires radical transparency

 - Including people by invitation treating them as volunteers.
 Knowledge and learning cannot be conscripted

 - Denouncing the use of fear, coercion and force as management instruments in normal situations

 - Being willing to commit to and honor the commitments made in Manifests and direct interactions

-All these practices and templates are supported by AgileLeanHouse’s online tool Agemba read more about it here https://agemba.com/#info
+All these practices and templates are supported by AgileLeanHouse’s productivity tool Agemba, learn more about it here https://agemba.com/#info

 Agile Lean Leadership is a set of relatively few and easy-to-understand values and principles coupled with an architecture starting point for an organization.
-This is backed up by a comprehensive educational program, consultancy and an online tool.
+This is backed up by a comprehensive educational course catalogue, coaching and the online productivity tool Agemba.